sEhBeAlNuAhYaA/oper_wt_dec_and_another/README.md

-# Operations with decimal, binary, octupal and hexadecimal numbers
+# Operations with decimal, binary, octupal and hexadecimal numbers(and converting)

 ### Nuumerical Systems